Richard R. Marcus, Ph.D.

 Richard R. Marcus is Professor and Director of the Global Studies Institute and the International Studies Program at California State University, Long Beach.
 He has a BA in Great Books (New York University), MA in African Studies/Political Science (University of California, Los Angeles), PhD in Political Science (University of Florida), and Certificates in French Language and Civilization (University of Paris), KiSwahili Language (University of Nairobi, Kenya), and Malagasy Language (University of Antananarivo, Madagascar).
 He completed dual postdoctoral studies in Globalization and Environmental Studies at Yale University where he was also a Lecturer in Political Science.

-Since 1991 Dr. Marcus has conducted research in Madagascar, Kenya, Israel, Uganda, and the U.S. His research focuses on the relationships between macro-political institutional change, popular perceptions, and decentralization.
-His book is The Politics of Institutional Change in Madagascar is due out with Rowman Littlefield/Lexington in 2014.
-He continues to work on water policy and politics issues.
-In particular he is interested in the way in which decentralization in the water sector has disempowered agro-pastoral populations in Madagascar and Kenya and threatened resource access.
+Since 1991 Dr. Marcus has conducted research in Madagascar, Kenya, Israel, Uganda, The Democratic Republic of the Congo, and the U.S. and has additional professional experience in France, Guatemala, and Ecuador.
+His research focuses on the relationships between macro-political institutional change, popular perceptions, and decentralization.
+His recent book is titled The Politics of Institutional Failure in Madagascar’s Third Republic (Rowman Littlefield/Lexington in 2015).
 Other recent publications can be found in such journals as Party Politics, Institute for Security Studies, Journal of Human Development, Current Conservation, Conservation and Society, Journal of the American Water Resources Association, African Studies Review, Current History, Afrika Spectrum, Human Ecology, Journal of Asian and African Studies, African Studies Quarterly, and diverse edited volumes.